gohyongjing/ros2-gazebo-sim/README.md

 This package contains a launch file that launches gazebo and runs the ros2 tutorial talker.py.
 Use this to add custom nodes into your project.

+## py_pubsub

+This package is a partially completed package of the ros2 tutorial for creating a publisher and subscriber package.